Sewasew2127/alx-low_level_programming/0x15-file_io/README.md

 * 2-append_text_to_file.c - a function that appends text at the end of a file

 * 3-cp.c - a function that copies the content of a file to another file

+## other files
+ * Requiescat - a file with a poem (I just like the poem and its to run the --read_textfiles.c to comile it "gcc -Wall -pedantic -Werror -Wextra -std=gnu89 0-main.c 0-read_textfile.c -o a" to run it ./a Requiescat